yfstein/yfstein.github.io/_posts/2020-6-11-centos-7-first-steps.md

 Replace with: `PasswordAuthentication no`

 So now we coming to a point, where i am self everytime struggling.
 Should i turn it on, or should i turn it off.
 But in the last years i got very excited over turning the ChallenegeResponseAuthentication off.
 But why?
-So, for the first, i had some servers with a good income of traffic.
+So, for the first, i had some servers with a good income of traffic and ChallenegeResponseAuthentication turned off since years.
 We never had any corruption, "hacks" or anything like this.
-After a long internal discussion we decided to create some Honeypots and share the IPs.
+After a long internal discussion we decided to create some Honeypots and share the IPs where ChallenegeResponseAuthentication is turned on.
 After just one week their we noted the first brake-in to the system.
 Sure, the honeypot wasnt secured well, but for testing purposed more than enough - so we decided for the first to still no turn on the ChallenegeResponseAuthentication.

 check that this line looks like this, mostly its already does:
 Find and Check: `ChallenegeResponseAuthentication no`